amandie-ct/amandie-ct/README.md

 I am Amanda, a bachelor in Psychology with a MSc in Psychobiology :brain:, and I'm studying to become a self-taught full stack web developer :computer:

-- 🔭 I’m currently working on a Pokedex made in React using Pokeapi
+- 🔭 I’m currently working on an e-commerce app with React and JSON-Server
-- 🌱 I’m currently learning React, SASS and Node
+- :herb: I’m currently learning React and React Testing Library
+- 🌱 I plan to learn Node, SASS, Jest, Atomic design and Clean code next

 ----
 :brazil: